Quantized Nonlinear Conductance in Ballistic Metals

 with $D({\bf r},{\bf k},\omega) = e^{-(\eta - i\omega)|{\bf r}|/|{\bf v}_{\bf k}|} \delta({\bf r} \times {\bf v}_{\bf k}) \theta({\bf r}\cdot {\bf v}_{\bf k})$.
 This form of the response also follows from solving (\ref{boltzmann}) in the frequency domain with ${\bf E}_p({\bf r},t) = -\nabla Q_p({\bf r}) V_p e^{(\eta-i\omega_p)t}$.

-In supplemental section B, we evaluate (\ref{finalalpha}) for the infinite plane in which three rays separate regions that subtend angles $\varphi_p$ (see Fig. \ref{Fig3}).
-Provided $\omega_p \ll v_F/b$, the result is independent of the detailed potential profile on the boundaries of width $b$.
-Provided all angles $\varphi_p < \pi$, the non-linear conductance is independent of $\varphi_p$ and given by (\ref{g}).
-This rigorous result, which is exact for the infinite plane and non-interacting electrons is the central result of this paper.
+In supplemental section \ref{Appendix B}, we evaluate (\ref{finalalpha}) for the infinite plane in which three rays separate regions that subtend angles $\varphi_p$ (see Fig. \ref{Fig3}).
+We show that there is an intrinsic term $\alpha_i(\omega_1,\omega_2) = \chi_F(e^3/h^2) /(\eta-i\omega_1)(\eta-i\omega_2)$ that is independent $\varphi_p$ (provided all $\varphi_p < \pi$\footnote{If one of the angles $\varphi_p$ is greater than $\pi$, $\alpha_i$ is still quantized, but its value is modified.
+See supplemental section \ref{Appendix B}, where it is also established that for Fig. 1a the pulse argument analysis remains valid. }) as well as the detailed spatial profile of the fields.
+In addition, there is an extrinsic term with a distinct frequency dependence, $\alpha_e(\omega_1,\omega_2) = k (e^3/h^2)/(\eta-i(\omega_1+\omega_2))^2$ with a coefficient $k$ that depends on $\varphi_p$ as well as the details of the Fermi surface.
+The extrinsic term was not picked up by the pulse argument (where we assumed $t_2>t_1$), since it arises when ${\bf E}_1$ and ${\bf E}_2$ coincide in time.
+The intrinsic term dominates when $\omega_1+\omega_2 \gg \omega_1$ or $\omega_2$.
+The intrinsic term, which is exact for the infinite plane and non-interacting electrons is the central result of this paper.
 To address experimental feasibility we must consider the role of contacts as well as electron-electron interactions.
 These both introduce complications into the analysis.